alxp/islandty/README.md

 The CSV may be within the binaries' root folder, but does not need to be.

+### Configure your fields

+Islandty comes with field configuration for the Islandora Demo Objects.

+To edit it for your data, edit the file `src/_data/islandtyFieldInfo.json`.
+It contains a json array.
+The key of each item is the raw column name in the CSV.
+The value is an array that can contain the following elements:

+* `"label"`: a human-readable label for the field.
+If empty, no label will be displayed.
+* `"cardinality"`: either `"1"` or `"-1"` if the field is single or multi-valued, respectively.
+* `"type"`: Optional.
+May be either
+	* `"typed_relation"`: parse the field using Workbench's Typed Relation protocols
+ 	* `"subject"`: parse the field as though it is a Workbench Taxonomy Term
+  	* `"file"`: parse the field to display a file download link.
+  	* If empty, fields will be treated as strings.
+* `"metadata_display"` Optional, defaults to `true`.
+If `false` (or if the column is not listed in this file), then the values will not be displayed in the metadata table.

+The metadata table will be populated in the order that fields appear in this file.

 ### Generate and run the site locally.